Atiyah-Hirzebruch Spectral Sequence in Band Topology: General Formalism and Topological Invariants for 230 Space Groups: Overview of the AHSS in band theory

 \section{Overview of the AHSS in band theory}

-The purpose of this section is to illustrate the AHSS before moving on to the mathematical detail.
+This section aims to illustrate the AHSS before moving on to the mathematical detail.

-In the AHSS, we start with a cell decomposition of the BZ respecting the symmetry.
+In the AHSS, we start with a cell decomposition of the BZ respecting symmetry.
 Also, we assign each cell an orientation symmetrically.
-For example, in two-dimensional systems with $4$-fold rotation symmetry, a decomposition of the BZ torus $T^2$ is given as follows:

-This is composed by points, open lines, and open planes, which we call $0$-cells, $1$-cells, and $2$-cells, respectively.
-The cell decomposition is not unique; The following are other cell decompositions of the BZ torus $T^2$ with 4-fold rotation symmetry:
+For example, in two-dimensional systems with $4$-fold rotation symmetry, a decomposition of the BZ torus $T^2$ is given as Fig.~\ref{fig:f1} [a], which is composed of points, open lines, and open planes, and we call them $0$-cells, $1$-cells, and $2$-cells, respectively.
+We note that the cell decomposition is not unique: Fig.~\ref{fig:f1} [b] and [c] are other cell decompositions of the BZ torus $T^2$ with 4-fold rotation symmetry.

-The next step is to assign each $p$-cell an Abelian group so that it possesses the information of band topology as a $p$-dimensional object.
-To do so, in the AHSS, we take the one-point compactification of the boundary of $p$-cells to get the $p$-dimensional sphere (or called $p$-sphere):

-The classification of topological insulators over a $p$-sphere for a given symmetry class is readily determined, since it is recast into the classification of irreps at a point inside the $p$-cell with the appropriate shift of the symmetry class.
-The resulting data of Abelian groups assigned to $p$-cells is called the ``$E_1$-page'', $E_1=(E_1^{p,-n})$, where $p$ is the dimension of cells, and an integer $n$ indicates the AZ symmetry class which has the period $n = n+8$ ($n=n+2$) for real (complex) AZ classes.
-It is useful to express the $E_1$-page as in the following table:
+The next step is to assign each $p$-cell an Abelian group so that it possesses the information on band topology as a $p$-dimensional object.
+To do so, in the AHSS, we shrink the boundary of each p-cell to a point to get the $p$-dimensional sphere (or called $p$-sphere) as described in Fig.~\ref{fig:f1} [d].
+The classification of band topology over a $p$-sphere for a given symmetry class is readily determined: It turns out that the classification is essentially computed by classifying irreps at a point inside the $p$-cell.
+The resulting data of Abelian groups assigned to the $p$-cells is called ``$E_1$-page'', denoted by $E_1=(E_1^{p,-n})$, where $p$ is the dimension of cells, and an integer $n$ indicates an AZ symmetry class which has the period $n = n+8$ ($n=n+2$) for real (complex) AZ classes.

-Here, the right (left) table is the $E_1$-page for real (complex) AZ classes. $E_1^{p,-n}$ is given as the Abelian group of the classification of irreps over a point inside the $p$-cell with the AZ class $n$.
-Using an isomorphism of the $K$-theory, we find that $E_1^{p,-n}$ is also the Abelian group for the classification of topological insulators over the $p$-sphere for the AZ class $(n-p)$, where such Hamiltonians are described by a massive Dirac Hamiltonian $H= \sum_{\mu=1}^{p} k_{\mu} \gamma_{\mu} + (m-\epsilon k^2) \gamma_{p+1}$.
+It is useful to express the $E_1$-page as in Tables~\ref{tab:e1_c} and \ref{tab:e1_r}. $E_1^{p,-n}$ is the Abelian group of the classification of irreps over a point inside the $p$-cell with the AZ class $n$.
+Using an isomorphism of the $K$-theory, we find that $E_1^{p,-n}$ is also the Abelian group for the classification of topological insulators over the $p$-sphere for the AZ class $(n-p)$, where a representative Hamiltonian is described by the massive Dirac Hamiltonian $H= \sum_{\mu=1}^{p} k_{\mu} \gamma_{\mu} + (m-\epsilon k^2) \gamma_{p+1}$.

 Moreover, the $E_1$-page has a couple of other interpretations.